Volver: Critical reception

 Fotogramas, Spain's top film magazine, gave it a five-star rating.
-Upon its U.S. release, A. O. Scott made it an "NYT Critics' Pick" and wrote:
+Upon its US release, A. O. Scott made it an "NYT Critics' Pick" and wrote:

 To relate the details of the narrative—death, cancer, betrayal, parental abandonment, more death—would create an impression of dreariness and woe.
 But nothing could be further from the spirit of Volver which is buoyant without being flip, and consoling without ever becoming maudlin.
 Mr. Almodóvar acknowledges misfortune—and takes it seriously—from a perspective that is essentially comic.
 Very few filmmakers have managed to smile so convincingly in the face of misery and fatality: Jean Renoir and Billy Wilder come immediately to mind, and Mr. Almodóvar, if he is not yet their equal, surely belongs in their company.
 Volver is often dazzling in its artifice—José Luis Alcaine's ripe cinematography, Alberto Iglesias's suave, heart-tugging score— but it is never false.
 It draws you in, invites you to linger and makes you eager to return.

-Roger Ebert gave it his highest rating of four stars, calling it "enchanting, gentle, transgressive" and notes "Almodovar is above all a director who loves women—young, old, professional, amateur, mothers, daughters, granddaughters, dead, alive.
+Roger Ebert gave it his highest rating of four, calling it "enchanting, gentle, transgressive" and notes "Almodovar is above all a director who loves women—young, old, professional, amateur, mothers, daughters, granddaughters, dead, alive.
 Here his cheerful plot combines life after death with the concealment of murder, success in the restaurant business, the launching of daughters and with completely serendipitous solutions to (almost) everyone's problems".

-As of 2020, the film has a "Certified Fresh" rating from critics at Rotten Tomatoes, scoring a 91% based on 157 "Certified fresh" reviews out of 172 critics, and an average rating of 7.81/10, with the general consensus being "Volver catches director Pedro Almodóvar and star Penélope Cruz at the peak of their respective powers, in service of a layered, thought-provoking film".
-It also has a score of 84 out of 100 on Metacritic, based on 38 critics, indicating "universal acclaim".
+On Rotten Tomatoes, the film has a 91% rating from critics, based on 158 positive reviews out of 173 critics, and an average rating of 7.8/10.
+The site's consensus states :"Volver catches director Pedro Almodóvar and star Penélope Cruz at the peak of their respective powers, in service of a layered, thought-provoking film".
+On Metacritic, it has a weighted average score of 84 out of 100 based on 38 critics.